Skip to content

 Penn State University Pollinator and Bird Garden

-Lake Flato led the design of The Birdhouse, a raised observation platform with 3 distinct viewing areas, focused on birds that nest near the ground, in the low canopy, and in the high canopy.
+The garden provides a wide array of unique habitat enhancements, including solitary bee nesting structures, a beehive structure, bird feeders, bird nest boxes, wetland areas, and standing dead trees, or “snags,” to attract predatory birds such as raptors and owls.
+Lake Flato led the design of the Birdhouse, a raised observation platform with three distinct viewing areas focused on birds that nest near the ground, in the low canopy, and in the high canopy.